julianomacielferreira/social-network-theme/README.md

 The icons are from the Font Awesome&trade; [https://fontawesome.com/](https://fontawesome.com/) library.

+The images were downloaded from Pexels™ [https://www.pexels.com/](https://www.pexels.com/) - The best free stock photos & videos shared by talented creators.

 # Disclaimer

 I coded this website template only for the purpose of learning. **All the credits go to Traversy Media&trade;.**